robusta-dev/robusta/docs/installation.rst

 Forwarding Prometheus Alerts to Robusta
 ----------------------------------------

-Robusta can improve your existing Prometheus alerts by adding extra context and "fix-it" buttons.
+Robusta can suggest fixes for your existing Prometheus alerts and tell you why they happen.

-For this to work, :ref:`you must configure an AlertManager webhook. <Sending Alerts to Robusta>` This is **not** necessary if you installed Robusta's bundled Prometheus Stack.
-In that case, the webhook is preconfigured.
+First, :ref:`you must configure an AlertManager webhook. <Sending Alerts to Robusta>`

+If you installed Robusta's bundled Prometheus Stack then you can skip this step.

 Next Steps
 ---------------------------------

+1. Define your first automation to :ref:`track Kubernetes changes <Track Kubernetes Changes>`
+2. Add your first :ref:`Prometheus enrichment <Improve Prometheus Alerts>`
+3. Complete the :ref:`manual troubleshooting tutorial <Troubleshoot Applications>`
-1. Explore the `Robusta UI <https://home.robusta.dev/ui/>`_ (use the URL you received during installation)
+4. Explore the Robusta UI (use the URL you received during installation)
-2. :ref:`Learn how to write your own Robusta automations. <Example Playbook>`
-3. :ref:`Learn about Robusta's features for manual troubleshooting <Manual Triggers>`

 Additional Installation Methods
 ---------------------------------